STFUjs/STFU/README.md

 @(me@mysite.tld)(@(you@your.site.tld)(how))

+Within or between any Context.

 <h2>STFU*, STFU8 & STFUf</h2>
 STFU is an effective and efficient standard for the comprehensive Accurate Representation of Inter-Associated Concepts and Universal Context References.

+The Packed <b>Standard Text Format - Universal</b> standard includes arbitrary and fixed-scope binary encodings that contain all parts of the STFU Standard accurately.

+STFU contains 3 primary parts: Control Symbol Wrappers, Collections of Bits, and STFU Expanders that include the entire Unicode plus the STFU Books of Symbols.

 Leading Bits:

-00 Control Symbol
+00 Control Symbol Wrap
-01 Packed Bits
+01 Packed Collections of Bits
+10 Expander
-10 , 11 Expander
+11 Expander Alignment

 Regardless of scope or host implementation block size, STFU is an effective and efficient standard for packaging all data in simple fast bit fields of any scope.

 Wide parallel test of
 11...
 11...
-across any bit scope container indicates
+across any size bit field indicates

 0: Control Symbols present,
 1: Packed Bits or Expanders present,

 then a preferential method to isolate each Symbol.

 00...
-Control Symbol
+STFU Wraps & Connected Wraps
 01...
 Packed Bits
 10...
 Expander Bits
 11...
-Expander Symbol
+Expander Count + Bits

-The Control Symbols include seek and size data along with the standard data wrappers, allowing very fast extraction and construction of maps.
+The STFU Connected Wraps can include seek and size data along with the standard STFU Wrappers, allowing very fast extraction and construction of accessors.

-Control Symbols, Bits, and Expanders are packed in
+STFU Wraps, Connected Control Symbols, Bits, and Expanders are packed in

 STFU8 ❌✖️ + 6-bit collection
 STFUf ❌✖️ + 14-bit collection
 STFU* ❌✖️ + any block size - 2b

-STFU Control Symbols
+The Expander Alignment uses a count high bits then a low bit.

+<h3>STFU Control Symbol Wraps</h3>

+The STFU Wraps are "Connected" or singular Wrappers for any of the types of information.

+When Connected, STFU Wrappers contain structured information about the Packing technique.

+Wrappers can contain any of the Expander, Packed Bits, or more STFU Symbol Wraps.

-Packed Collections of Bits
+<h3>Packed Collections of Bits</h3>
-Expanders
+Bits are contained in Packs, combined by spreading them across the scoped containers.

+Collections of Bits can be structured, as described by the Declaration you include or by reference in each STFU.

+The STFU Control Symbol indicates if they are Parts 1/(2^n) or Wholes (2^n), their alignment inside, and possibly their size.

+<h3>Expanders</h3>

+Expanders start with the leading bit 1 and are either the Expander Alignment Symbol 11...0... or the Expander Bits 10...

+Similar to the old "UTF8", the Expander starts with an indication of how many blocks are included in the Expander Sequence.

+The Expander can use any size container of bits, the pattern is the same.

+All "characters" including Unicode "UTF" < 2^21, and the BOOKs of STFU Symbols above 2^21 pack in Expanders.

+STFU BOOKs formalize symbols in books of symbol pages of 2^24 each.
+Intermediate transitional collections ("code points", etc.) are in STFU books between 2^21 (UTF) and 2^24.

+Because of STFU*'s arbitrary bit scope, index "characters" go in as many containers as they need and are not larger than scope*(scope-2) bits.
+There's STFU's Packed Bits ;)

+Starting with
+10...
+One Container
+110...
+2 Containers to
+11...10...
+A total count of Containers + 10...'s for Each Container Of the Container's bit scope's count (full 11...11)
+As needed to hold the index value.

+Using the prefixed count 11...10... vs 10... makes finding the Alignment Symbol faster in the Expander Sequence and extracting the index value accurately by bit field spreads or masked bit shifts.

+From an Expander Alignment Symbol, counts are sequential, a 10... that's not within the count is another, and truncated by a Packed Bits Container or Control Symbol.

+In STFU8 an "ascii" <= 127 is packed in 2×8-bit: 110.....10...... to not break the old "UTF8".

 <h2>STFU BITS</h2>
-The standard form BITS is the optimal structure for containing formed collections of bits regardless of bin size.
+The standard form BITS is the optimal structure for containing formed collections of bits regardless of bin size or structure complexity.

-Leading bit 0 indicates a Differencer
+Leading bit 0 indicates a Differencing
 Leading bit 1 indicates Binary Bits in Blocks

 The initiator is a pulse driver select for either